adityasz/clap-py/docs/docs/quickstart.md

-The decorators [`@clap.command`][clap.command] and [`@clap.subcommand`][clap.subcommand] are decorated with [`@dataclass_transform`][typing.dataclass_transform] to tell type-checkers that they provide [`dataclass`][dataclasses.dataclass] like functionality (for example, pattern matching with positionals in `match`-`case`).
+The decorators [`@clap.command`][clap.command] and [`@clap.subcommand`][clap.subcommand] are decorated with [`@dataclass_transform`][typing.dataclass_transform] to tell type checkers that they provide [`dataclass`][dataclasses.dataclass]-like functionality (for example, pattern matching with positionals in `match`-`case`).

-This also brings some dataclass limitations: If fields without default values appear after fields with default values, the type-checker complains.
-There are no runtime implications, but to satisfy the type-checkers, the following (reasonable) workarounds can be used:
+This also brings some dataclass limitations: If fields without default values are present after fields with default values, the type checker complains.
+There are no runtime implications, but to satisfy the type checkers, the following (reasonable) workarounds can be used:

 - For positionals where you don't need to modify the default behavior, you can